jorgemhdev/pydownloader/README.md

 # pydownloader: a simple way to download YouTube videos.

-pydownloader is a very basic Python 3.+ script that allows you to download YouTube videos right from your command line.
-In order to do so, it uses the pytube library.</br>
+pydownloader is a very basic Python 3.+ script that allows you to download YouTube videos right from your command line. </br>In order to do so, it uses the pytube library.

 ## Requirements